Errolrabano/Module-2-Planner/README.md

     3. https://freerangestock.com/search/all/game
     4. https://icons8.com/icons
 5. ACCESSIBILITY
-    1. Color blind
+    1. Color blind (allows them to see the correct colors)
-    2. Increase/Decrease on Text
+    2. Increase/Decrease on Text (allows them to increase the character which allows them to see it clearly and decrease if too large)
     3. Etc
 6. TEXT TEMPLATES
     1. "Best Guides and Information"